 We'll now install the necessary libraries in our virtual environment.
-Go to the Terminal tab in the bottom part of the PyCharm window, shown in Figure 4-2.
+Go to the Terminal tab in the bottom part of the PyCharm page, shown in Figure 4-2.

-Figure 4-2: Opening the terminal in PyCharm
+Figure 4-2: Installing the libraries

 Enter and execute the following lines of code to install pandas and Dash (the Plotly package is automatically installed with Dash, so there is no need to install Plotly, and the NumPy package is automatically installed with pandas):